hhyi01/flux-project/README.md

 # Flux-Project

-* basic font-end application using React and Flux SDK that renders 3D objects using Flux's viewport
+* This is a simple font-end application using React and Flux SDK that renders 3D objects using Flux's viewport